 MsED, University of Pennsylvania, 2000

 Eli is also passionate about volunteer work.
-He helps underserved Boston 8th graders apply for and enroll in selective high schools, trains high school students to be tutors for younger children, and works with students on subjects including tap dance, hands-on science, statistics, Chinese energy work, and environmental stewardship.
+He helps underserved Boston 8th graders apply for and enroll in selective high schools, trains high school students to be tutors for younger children, and works with students on subjects including tap dance, hands-on science, statistics, and Chinese energy work.

 Eli’s passion is for working with students for whom school is a little too slow or a little too fast.
 A core component of his tutoring is the building of self-confidence and personal work ethic, which in his experience are top growth areas for most kids.